forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Board

 ### Military, diplomatic, economical and scientific Perspectives
-7.5.22
-After more than 2 months of war, further warfare may not improve negotiation positions of either site but cause unnecessary brutality and losses - including to civilians for example when trying to conquer foreign cities which the Russian forces could try.
+7.5.22 (23.5. added that using light weapons effectively is not a matter of course) After more than 2 months of war, further warfare may not improve negotiation positions of either site but cause unnecessary brutality and losses - including to civilians for example when trying to conquer foreign cities which the Russian forces could try.

 From a military perspective, the Ukrainian defenders seem able to reconquer some territory.
 One reason is that in recently occupied territory the Russian defenses are not (yet) strong and the support from the local population is low, not there or adverse.
 However, how much actual territorial regains improve their negotiation position is unclear since both sides likely are aware of this capability and other points such as lessening of current and prevention of further sanctions, the overall security framework and restoration of relations with the Ukraine and others (such as the US and European countries) are likely more important for Russia than territory.
-Broad Russian advances are less likely since the Ukrainian defenses are strong (fortified positions, the light modern weapons are very well suited to defend these fortified positions and to ambush advancing units and they fight for and in their homeland which is a huge boost).
+Broad Russian advances are less likely since the Ukrainian defenses are strong (fortified positions, the light modern weapons are very well suited to defend these fortified positions - and the Ukrainian soldiers turned out to be able to use them efficiently, which is not at all a matter of course: skill, courage, tactical cleverness and organization are necessary - and they fight for and in their homeland which is a huge boost).
 An exception is to take control of the few unconquered bunkers in the Azovstal steelworks.
 However here too, an improvement in negotiation position is unclear as fully encircled bunkers come close to a (self-run) prison and thus seem better for negotiations than many new deaths on both sides. // Limited attacks could be both tryouts for a storming or a proof of will and capability to push the negotiation position.
 > This bloody battle can be spared for computer/console titles.

 From prosperity and development perspective a stop of war seems crucial for both the Ukraine and for Russia: if the war escalates or continues much longer an increased and possibly permanent (people tend to settle with time) exodus of skilled workers respectively of the young generation is expected - with possibly impeding their scientific and economic capabilities (and thereby also the military capabilities) for a long time.